 This Application Guide provides information on Forestry Innovation Investment's (FII) Market Initiatives program (MIP).
-It describes the process by which eligible organizations may apply for funding for activities to be delivered in the 2024/25 fiscal year.
+It describes the process by which eligible organizations may apply for funding for activities to be delivered in the 2025/26 fiscal year.

 This document is organized into two key sections and appendices:

-- Section 1: Market Initiatives Program (MIP) Guide - Section 2: 2024/25 Call for Proposals
+- "Section 1.
+Market Initiatives Program guide"

+- "Section 2.
+2025/26 Call for Proposals"

+- · "Appendices"